 Health benefits of coffee:

-- Keep dementia at bay.
-A recent study reveals that those who drunk somewhere in the region of three cups of coffee a day were less likely to develop cognitive impairments compared to those who had consumed little to no caffeine.
+A 2016 study suggested that there may be a link between caffeine consumption and developing dementia.
+Researchers found that women who drunk around three cups of coffee a day were less likely to develop cognitive impairments compared to those who had consumed little to no caffeine.
 It’s thought that the sense of alertness associated with caffeine may be responsible for the prevention of MCI (mild cognitive impairment), a known precursor to dementia.

-- The NHS advise pregnant women not to exceed 200mg of caffeine per day (the equivalent of two cups of instant coffee).
-Some doctors recommend opting for de-caffeinated coffee instead (bear in mind dark chocolate and black tea also contain caffeine).
+- The NHS advise pregnant women not to exceed 200mg of caffeine per day.
+This is the equivalent of two cups of instant coffee.
+Some doctors recommend opting for decaffeinated coffee instead (bear in mind dark chocolate and black tea also contain caffeine).

 - Drinking too much caffeine (more than 400mg per day) can lead to insomnia, dizziness, muscle tremors, anxiety and an increased heart rate.

-- It is generally advised that those with IBS, ulcers, gastritis and Crohn’s disease should avoid coffee due to the irritating effect of several compounds and acids found in coffee beans (try boosting your gut health here to help).
+- It is generally advised that those with IBS, ulcers, gastritis and Crohn’s disease should avoid coffee.
+This is due to the irritating effect of several compounds and acids found in coffee beans (try boosting your gut health to help).

 There are two main species of Coffea- Arabica and Robusta, (Arabica accounts for two thirds of the world’s production).
 The flavour of beans produced by these plants depends on several factors, including location and altitude.
 For example, Arabica beans thrive in subtropical regions such as Brazil, to more equatorial regions like Ethiopia.
-In terms of taste, a Brazilian coffee tends to be more chocolatey, whilst a Columbian blend will usually have a sweeter and more nutty flavour profile.
+In terms of taste, a Brazilian coffee tends to be more chocolatey.
+A Columbian blend will usually have a sweeter and more nutty flavour.

 Black coffee (fresh beans/ground) is perhaps the most beneficial for our health due to the higher number of antioxidants present.
-In addition, organic, Fairtrade coffee is also grown without synthetic pesticides, herbicides and other additives which may prove damaging to our health and limit the overall amount of nutrients available.
+In addition, organic, Fairtrade coffee grows without synthetic pesticides, herbicides and other additives which may prove damaging to our health and limit the overall amount of nutrients available.
 A better choice for your daily cuppa all round.

 Loved this?
 Read on here: